 HIPAA's Administration Simplification provision requires a standard unique identifier for each covered healthcare provider (those that transmit healthcare information in an electronic form in connection with HIPAA-standard claim transactions).
 The NPI replaces all proprietary (payer-issued) provider identifiers, including Medicare ID numbers (UPINs).
 It doesn't replace your tax ID number (TIN) or Drug Enforcement Administration (DEA) number.
 TINs are still a required element for claims.
 Electronic claims without a TIN are rejected as incomplete.
 If you need more information about the NPI mandate, Medicare timelines, and/or the enumeration process, visit the CMS website.

 You can submit claims daily, weekly, or monthly.
 The earlier you submit claims, the earlier we process them.
-Ideally, we'd like you to submit claims within 60 calendar days of the covered services, but no later than 365 calendar days.
+Ideally, we'd like you to submit claims within 60 calendar days of the covered services, but no later than 365 calendar days from the date of submission.
 For most plans, we'll deny claims received more than 12 months after the date of service with no member responsibility.
 Refer to your contract for further claims submission information.

 If you are unable to submit claims electronically, you can submit paper claims on CMS-1500 or UB-04 forms.
 To speed claims processing, we use document imaging and optical character recognition (OCR) equipment to read your claims.
 To ensure that OCR reads your paper claims accurately: